Tupinambá people

-In an exclusive sense, it can be applied to the Tupinambá peoples who once inhabited the right shore of the São Francisco river in the Recôncavo Baiano and from the Cabo de São Tomé in Rio de Janeiro to the town of São Sebastião in São Paulo.
+In a sense, the name can be applied exclusively to the Tupinambás who once inhabited the right shore of the São Francisco River (in the Recôncavo Baiano, Bahia), and from the Cabo de São Tomé (in Rio de Janeiro) to the town of São Sebastião (in São Paulo).
 Their language survives today in the form of Nheengatu.

+In the 21st century, the Tupinambá people live in Pará, and the southern region of Bahia, around Olivença, Alagoas.
+The Tupinambás of Olivença's fight for land recognition started in 2005, and reclaimed about 90 farms.
+The following year, they opened brand-new indigenous schools, with their own curriculum, language, and teaching methods, in 2006.

 History

 Hundreds of years before the arrival of the Portuguese, the Tupinambá are said to have migrated from the South coast of Brazil to the Northern coast for the sake of better hunting and agricultural opportunities.
 From here they settled into communities that would sustain a population of about 100 people.
 The size and strength of the communities made them infamous in combat, but left them with very few alliances.
+The Tupinambá originally helped the Portuguese in enslaving other native populations, but the Portuguese eventually started to go after the Tupinambá as well.
 It was in part due to this lack of alliances that the Portuguese were able to conquer the group.